SymJAX/SymJAX/docs/index.rst

 We briefly describe below the structure of `SymJAX`_ and what are (in term of functionalities) the closest analog from other known libraries:

 - :ref:`symjax-data` : everything related to downloading/importing/batchifying/patchifying datasets.
-Large corpus of time-series and computer vision dataset.
+Large corpus of time-series and computer vision dataset, similar to :py:mod:`tensorflow_datasets` with additional utilities

 - :ref:`symjax-tensor` : everything related to operating with tensors (array like objects) similar to :py:mod:`numpy` and :py:mod:`theano.tensor`, specialized submodules are